 Hair Mineral Analysis testing is a proven and effective way to assess the long term metabolic function of the body.

-Not only does hair mineral analysis show the levels of your ‘good’ and ‘bad’ minerals over the long term, it allows us to look deeply at how your powerhouses of the body – the endocrine glands – are functioning.
+Not only does hair mineral analysis show the levels of your ‘good’ and ‘bad’ minerals over the long term, but it also allows us to look deeply at how your powerhouses of the body – the endocrine glands – are functioning.

 I also conduct practitioner training in hair analysis that can be accessed HERE.